AI Screenr

 Try Free

-Automated candidate screening removes recruiters from the first-round loop.
-Instead of a human taking 30–45 minutes per call, an automation pipeline runs the same structured interview with every candidate, scores the answers, checks knockout criteria, and produces a ranked shortlist.
-Your team only touches the top 20%.
+Automated candidate screening removes recruiters from the first-round work.
+Instead of a human spending 30 to 45 minutes per call, an automated workflow runs the same structured interview with every candidate, scores the answers, checks disqualification rules, and produces a ranked shortlist.
+Your team only reviews the top 20%.

 • Scheduling, interviewing, scoring, ranking, syncing — all automated

-• Humans stay in the loop for every advance/reject decision
+• Humans stay in the loop for every decision to advance or reject

-• Evidence + confidence on every automated score — nothing is a black box
+• Evidence and confidence on every automated score — nothing is hidden

-• Audit-defensible by construction — better documentation than any phone-screen note
+• Built-in audit trail — better documentation than any phone-screen note

-This is the difference between a recruiting team that reviews 15 candidates a week and one that reviews 150 — without adding headcount, without dropping quality, and without automating away human judgement.
+This is the difference between a recruiting team that reviews 15 candidates a week and one that reviews 150 — without adding staff, without losing quality, and without automating away human judgment.

 See automated screening in action — 3 free interviews →